fourier-space/Computing-2-Applications/handbook/README.md

 some you will have used before.

 ### Timetabled sessions – Microsoft Teams ###
-MS Teams
 The timetabled sessions in this module will be done on Teams.
-I’ve set up a number of different rooms, The main room, General, and 18 other rooms Group ##, one for each personal tutor group.
+I’ve set up a number of different rooms, The main room – General, and a number of Tutor rooms, one for each Teaching Assistant, You will be assigned to one of these to have support form one of our UTAs.
-The main sessions will be in the General room as timetabled, Friday in first week, Tuesdays and Wednesdays thereafter.
+The main sessions will be in the General room as timetabled, On Mondays and Tuesdays most weeks, and Friday in W1, W2, W5 for the Bank Holidays Tutorial Sessions are on Wednesdays in Weeks 2–7 and Tuesday in Week 8.

 ### Catch up – Panopto, Google Drive ###
 Panopto Folder • Google Drive Folder